arvis00/Catfish_react_final_project/README.md

+To run the app:
+- download repo
+- yarn install
+- yarn start

 Final project for React course.
 It is a memory game where you have to remember the pairs of cards, flip them over and guess the right cards.
 The image to guess can also be a decoy which is not existing on the main board.

 There are two modes of the game: fetch random photos or fetch photos matching your search criteria.